yogeshhegde/processor-sdk-doc/source/common/Tools/_K3_Resource_Partitioning.rst

 resource ranges assigned for a certain host.
 Each row describes how different hosts consume the given resource.

+Bandwidth Limiters configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This module allows the user to generate the date required for configuring the various rate limiters available for the SOC.
+Each rate limiter is expected to be connected direcly to a single source VBUSM interface that is being limited.
+The limiter allows the user to impose bandwidth limits for reads or writes, as well as limit the maximum outstanding transactions for reads or writes.
+These limits are orthogonal to one another and can be programmed independently.

+In the GUI, the user should select a device and enable bandwidth and/or transaction limits.
+The tool will autogenerate a simple address-value pair data structure in the **qos_data.c** output file.
+Then the corresponding registers can be programmed with the required limits.
+This can be used by any software, though it is typically handled by the bootloader.

 QoS configuration
 ^^^^^^^^^^^^^^^^^